 One of our favourite spots for Cheltenham Christmas shopping is Montpellier, where you’ll find lots of interesting independent stores for unique gifts.
 Like the Gloucestershire Guild of Craftsmen, which features products from the Guild’s designer-makers, including leatherwork, ceramics, furniture and textiles, perfect for anyone who appreciates good craftsmanship.

-At Edible Art Patisserie you’ll find colourful macarons and beautifully crafted Christmas tree and bauble cakes which look almost too good to eat.
+At Steeplechase Distillery you can do a tour and tasting as well as buying their gins to take away.
 Pink Vintage sell quirky homeware, art and jewellery.
 James of Montpellier stocks high-quality menswear and gifts.
-And Rossiter Books is an independent bookshop full of literary treasures which hosts book signings and events.
+And Rossiter Books is an independent bookshop full of literary treasures.

 Sparkle at the Spectacle of Light